-At the same time, low-cost overseas competitors have driven many of our smaller manufacturing firms out of business.
-Thus, the number of employees working at large companies has been rising since the late 1980s.
-In 2008, 50.6 percent of all employees worked for corporations with more than 500 people; two decades earlier, that number was 45.5 percent.
+At the same time, low-cost overseas competitors have driven a lot of our smaller firms out of business.
+Thus, the number of employees working at large firms has been rising since the late 1980s.
+In 2008, 50.6 percent of all employees worked for companies with more than 500 people; two decades earlier, that number was 45.5 percent.
 Common sense argues that the trend may continue.
 Most analysts expect emerging countries – especially in Asia – to continue outpacing the developed world, providing the best business opportunities.
 Will the corner bookstore access Brazilian readers?
 Will Joe’s Deli cater to expanding Asian markets?
 Not likely – Amazon and McDonalds are better suited to meeting that demand.
 The Obama administration, in favoring smaller firms, may be targeting a sector of dwindling importance, at least in terms of employment.

-Americans are undoubtedly skeptical when critics chide the administration for being unsupportive of our country’s large corporations.
+Many Americans are undoubtedly skeptical when critics chide the administration for being unsupportive of our country’s large corporations.
 They remember the bank bailouts – and see corporate profits surging ahead; some might think the administration has been too generous to our largest employers, who sit on trillions in cash and who have done little hiring.

 Those Americans might not be aware of the blizzard of investigations, enforcement actions, and impediments offered up in the past three years by the Department of Justice, the Environmental Protection Agency, the National Labor Relations Board, the Food and Drug Administration and a host of other agencies.
 Every day there is a new headline along the lines of today’s “U.S. Targets Drug Execs” that raise alarms in the corporate community.
 No wonder the Bureau of Labor Statistics projects “examiners and investigators” to be the fastest growing category of federal employee in the coming decade, with growth of nearly 20 percent.